lsainzvillalba/lsainzvillalba.github.io/_posts/2023-08-29-intracerebralhemorrhage.md

 <video src="https://lsainzvillalba.github.io/images/ICH_pre.mov" width="380" height="500" controls autoplay></video>

 ### SURGICAL APPROACH:
-Extended-pterional with extradural clinoidectomy
+Frontoparietal craniotomy

 ### POSITIONING:
-<div style="text-align: justify"> A Mayfield head clamp was applied.
+<div style="text-align: justify"> size craniotomy as for decompressive craniectomy, parenquimal pressure sensor, expected swelling,A Mayfield head clamp was applied.
 The patient was placed in supine position
   with the head slightly rotated (about 30 degrees) towards the right and extended such that the malar prominence would be the highest point in the surgical field.
 All pressure points were well-padded.
 The hair was clipped over the planned incision.
   Pre-prepping was done with chlorhexidine solution.
 The electrophysiology monitoring team inserted needles in their proper locations and